Paper TLDR Project

 This project serves as intermediate indices to my memory of paper reading and notes.

-It also serves as a humble mimic to Oded’s choices, or my investment portfolio.
+It also serves as a humble mimic to Oded’s choices, or my investment portfolio - I believe my preference in research is better than my investment.

 [Seen 2023/11 for Spartan line of work to zkVMs and folding schemes]